A nested divide-and-conquer method for tensor Sylvester equations with positive definite hierarchically semiseparable coefficients: Numerical experiments

 In this section we compare Algorithm~\ref{alg:dac2d} with solvers based on fast diagonalization strategies (\textbf{dst} and \textbf{superdc}).
 The fast diagonalization procedure of \textbf{superdc} requires to set a minimal block size.
 We have chosen $n_{\min} = 2048$, which yields the best results on the cases of study.

-The results are shown in Table~\ref{tab:2d-laplace-superdc} and \ref{tab:2d-lapfrac-superdc}.
+The results are shown in Table~\ref{tab:2d-laplace-superdc} and \ref{tab:2d-lapfrac-superdc} and the running times are also displayed in Figure~\ref{fig:running-times}.
 Both \textbf{dst} and \textbf{superdc} have the quasi-optimal complexity $\mathcal O(n^2 \log n)$, as Algorithm~\ref{alg:dac2d}.
 Algorithm~\ref{alg:dac2d} significantly outperforms \textbf{superdc} in all examples, with an acceleration of more than 10x on the largest examples.
 The performances in the 2D Laplace case are comparable with those of \textbf{dst}.
+We remark that, having as size a power of $2$ is the worst case scenario for the performance of the discrete sine transform; we expect an additional speed up of the approach based on \textbf{dst} when considering sizes of the form $2^k-1$.
 On the other hand, \textbf{dst} only applies to the specific case of the 2D Laplace equation with constant coefficients.